 The University has campuses in Carmarthen, Lampeter, London and Swansea.
 It also has a presence in Cardiff with the Wales International Academy of Voice and, through its dual sector partners, in Aberystwyth, Ammanford, Cardigan and Llanelli.
 There is no single ‘main’ or ‘home’ campus.
 The geographical spread of the University has seen the development of strategies for multi-campus working, including effective video-conferencing facilities and shared electronic resources.
 All staff have a ‘home’ campus in the sense of an office base, but the majority will work across campuses.

 Historically the University and its founding institutions have placed their degree-awarding powers in abeyance and offered degrees of the University of Wales.
 UWTSD began to award its own degrees in July 2014.
-As of July 2014 the University had a total of 11,618 students, including 434 enrolled on programmes at its London campus.

 The University’s London campus, or ‘UWTSD London’, has been operational since March 2012.
 It was originally located in Islington, however, in October 2013 it relocated near Kennington Park and the Oval cricket grounds in the heart of London.